 “I’ve struggled to grasp my identity for a while, but really, I found out who I was at camp.” -Hazel (camper)

 We strive to exemplify and celebrate the diverse, vibrant, and colorful fabric of the Jewish community.
 To achieve this takes intentional thought and action.
 To advance our efforts to create an open and safe community, we have worked to amplify the voices of those who have been historically marginalized.
 Sci-Tech works closely with the URJ’s REDI (Racial Equity, Diversity, and Inclusion) team and our year-round and summer inclusion consultants and professionals to ensure we are building an intentionally welcoming community.
-In partnership with community members, educators, and our professional staff, we are working on promoting racial and ethnic diversity, celebrating the voices of our LGBTQ community (including facilitating the accommodations of our transgender and nonbinary campers), planning for and accommodating campers with disabilities and identified needs, supporting the emotional well-being of our campers and staff, and so much more!
+In partnership with community members, educators, and our professional staff, we are working on promoting racial and ethnic diversity, celebrating the voices of our LGBTQ community (including facilitating the accommodations of our transgender and nonbinary campers), planning for and accommodating campers with disabilities and identified needs, celebrating the neurodiversity of our camp community, supporting the emotional well-being of our campers and staff, and so much more!

-At the core of a successful camp experience for any child is their well-being.
 Each child should feel that they belong, are included, and bring value to the community.
 Throughout the camp experience, we hope that our campers and staff strengthen their self-esteem, sense of self, and connection to the Jewish community with the supportive nature of our people, staff, and programs.
 Our camper-to-staff pipeline facilitates the creation of a community built l’dor v’dor – from generation to generation.
 Many of our staff understand the importance of feeling accepted, as they share experiences similar to those of our campers since many of them were campers themselves!
 They are passionate about what it means to build and be a part of an inclusive kehilah kedosha (holy community).

 Camper Care and Inclusion